erichards52/Master-Project/README.md

 `<$HTML_FILE>` can be replaced with the output HTML file desired.
 `<$KRONA_FILE>` can be replaced with the krona file generated from the previous script.

-Both scripts above are written several times for each of the different CLARK types (CLARK-l & CLARK-S).
+getAbundance.sh & kronaScripts.sh are written several times for each of the different CLARK types (CLARK-l & CLARK-S).
 Please refer to the scripts in the relevant sub-directories for more information.

 ------------------------